CSxCS260/light-and-sound-memory-game/README.md

 # Pre-work - _Memory Game_

-**Animal Sound Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Animal Sound Memory Game** is a Light & Sound Memory game to apply for CodePath's FLT Program.

 Submitted by: **Chami Sagara**